 Mauritania lies in the western region of Africa, and is generally flat, with occasional ridges and clifflike outcroppings.
 It is considered part of both the Sahel and the Maghreb.
-Approximately three-quarters of Mauritania is desert or semi-desert.
+Approximately threequarters of Mauritania is desert or semi-desert.
 As a result of extended, severe drought, the desert has been expanding since the mid-1960s.
-The plateaus gradually descend toward the northeast to the barren El Djouf, or "Empty Quarter," a vast region of large sand dunes that merges into the Sahara Desert.
-To the West, between the ocean and the plateaus, are alternating areas of clayey plains and sand dunes, some of which shift from place to place, gradually moved by high winds.
-The dunes generally increase in size and mobility toward the North.
+The plateaus gradually descend toward the northeast to the barren El Djouf, or 'Empty Quarter,' a vast region of large sand dunes that merges into the Sahara Desert.
+To the West, between the ocean and the plateaus, are alternating areas of clayey plains and sand dunes, some of which shift from place to place, gradually moved by strong winds.
+The dunes generally increase in size and mobility towards the North.
 Belts of natural vegetation, corresponding to the rainfall pattern, extend from East to West and range from traces of tropical forest along the Senegal River to brush and savanna in the Southeast.
-Mauritania is home to seven terrestrial ecoregions: Sahelian Acacia savanna, West Sudanian savanna, Saharan halophytics, Atlantic coastal desert, North Saharan steppe and woodlands, South Saharan steppe and woodlands, and West Saharan montane xeric woodlands.
+Mauritania is home to seven terrestrial ecoregions: Sahelian Acacia savanna, West Sudanian savanna, Saharan halophytics, Atlantic coastal desert, North Saharan steppe and woodlands, and West Saharan montane xeric woodlands.